shinhs0506/SquadSearch/README.md

 ## Tech used from modules 1-5
 - Module 1
   - Styling done with css and Material UI
     - Matrial UI provides styling for frequently used components in React applications out-of-the-box.
-This allows rapid app development as it is also less error-prone to human errors.
+This allows rapid app development.
 We use Material UI to style most of our pages and forms
   - code examples [here](https://github.com/shinhs0506/SquadSearch/blob/main/frontend/src/components/eventCard/eventCard.css) and [here](https://github.com/shinhs0506/SquadSearch/blob/main/frontend/src/components/loginForm/SignInSide.jsx#L41)
 - Module 2
   - Frontend app initiated with create-react-app